rdaum/vstwebview/README.md

 # vstwebview

-Allows construction of VST3 user interfaces in an embedded webview using HTML/CSS/JavaScript instead of the VSTGUI framework.
+This package allows one to write of VST3 plugin user interfaces using an an embedded webview using HTML/CSS/JavaScript instead of the VSTGUI framework.

+It includes JS binding facilities for piping EditController functionality through to the web layer.

+Implementations exist for all 3 supported VST3 SDK platform:
-Implementations for Win32 using Edge/Chromium and Linux (using webkit2 GTK).
+  * Win32 using Edge/Chromium
+  * Linux (using webkit2 GTK 4.1)

-More documentation coming soon.
+  * and OS X (embedded Safari/WebKit)

+In the demo/ directory I have ported the 'panner' VST3 sample VST as a very minimal and ugly example of how things work.

+More elaborate UIs will generally require a JS framework of some kind, which generally will involve integrating NPM, etc. into your build.
+I will leave this as an exercise to the reader.

+This is still a bit early and rough.
+Contributions and testing welcome.